Day 1 Saturday: DUBROVNIK

 OPTIONAL GUIDED WALKING TOUR PACKAGE (will replace most or all of the time at leisure in the relevant cities or areas – approx. 70 EUR)

-Day 2 – Sunday – Dubrovnik walking tour
+Day 2 (may also take place on Day 7) – Sunday – Dubrovnik walking tour

 Enjoy a spectacular panoramic view of this old walled city.
 Walk through the narrow streets of the Old Town and learn about the history and culture of this magnificent city which was once a standalone republic able to rival the power of the Venetians.